 As liquid funds are relatively safer than other mutual funds, investors who are risk-averse and looking to park their idle or surplus cash may consider investing in liquid funds.
 These funds are an excellent option when compared to a regular savings bank account as liquid funds offer much higher returns than the latter.
 One may consider investing their incentives, bonuses, or any other gains that have resulted due to selling the securities or assets that they hold.

 Fixed deposits are a popular form of bank deposits.
 Under this, individuals deposit a lump sum over a fixed period of time to earn much higher interest than what regular savings accounts provide.
 All banks and some financial companies offer fixed deposits.

 One may opt to receive interest on a periodic basis or receive the interest accrued at the end of the tenure of the fixed deposit.
 The investors can choose to invest in fixed deposits if they are ready to compromise on receiving a fixed rate of return.

 Fixed deposits are suitable for those who are not ready to bear any risk with their investments.
 As fixed deposits are offered by banks, they will always be under the purview of the Reserve Bank of India.
 However, if one is investing in fixed deposits offered by an NBFC, then it is essential to check ratings such as CRISIL rating to ensure that they are safe.
 Investing in fixed deposits is an excellent option if one is looking for long-term investment options.

 |Premature withdrawals||Yes (with low penalties)||Yes (with higher penalties)|

 |Minimum investment||Low||Very high|

 Both liquid funds and fixed deposits are excellent risk-averse investment options.
+If you're looking to invest for long term then go for fixed deposits.
+However, if you're seeking short term investments with stability, go for liquid funds.
 Investors must assess investment horizon before choosing to invest in any.